bipulsingh126/password-resat-app/Client/README.md

   - Displays user initials and name if logged in.
   - Provides options to verify email and logout.
   - Includes a mobile menu toggle for smaller screens.
+  - Uses `react-toastify` for notifications.
+  - Utilizes `useContext` to access global state from `AppContext`.

 #### Login.jsx
 - **Description**: The `Login` component handles user authentication, allowing users to sign up or log in.